A Novel Approach to Industrial Defect Generation through Blended Latent Diffusion Model with Online Adaptation: The proposed method

 where $\bb{M}^i_{NG}, \bb{M}^{A}_{NG}, \bb{M}^{\ast}_{NG} \in \mathbb{B}^{H_x \times W_x}$; ``rand. $i$'' refers to a random index selection; ``rand. affine'' denotes a random affine transform while ``fit $\bb{F}$'' stands for adjusting the location and scale of $\bb{M}^{A}_{NG}$ so that the adjusted mask is entirely inside the foreground region defined by $\bb{F}$.
 Finally, the value of each pixel on $\Gamma$ are defined as follows

 As shown in Fig.~\ref{fig:struct}, in the proposed AdaBLDM algorithm, the controlling trimap $\Gamma$ is firstly embedded by a convolutional block as $\zeta(\Gamma) \in \hanxiR^{H_z \times W_z \times C_z}$.
 The embedding feature is then fed into an encoder network $\hat{\epsilon}_{tri}(\cdot)$ that shares the same structure and initial parameters with the denoising encoder of $\epsilon_{\theta}(\cdot)$, except that the original ``spatial attention'' module is replaced with a self-attention process over the embedded trimap features.
-The deep features extracted from different layers of the denoising encoder are merged with the intermediate features of the denoising decoder of LDM via element-wise addition (see Fig.~\ref{fig:struct}).
+The deep features extracted from different layers of $\hat{\epsilon}_{tri}(\cdot)$ are then injected into the corresponding layers of the denoising decoder of $\epsilon_{\theta}(\cdot)$ via element-wise addition (see Fig.~\ref{fig:struct}).